AdrianHL/rss-reader/readme.md

 Then Navigate to that URL, register as a user and start playing.

+Please note there is an existing issue with the redirect after register which leads to a 404 page (http://127.0.0.1:8000/home); please visit http://127.0.0.1:8000/ manually if that happens.

 ## Tests

 Run the following command in order to run the tests